 When shopping for a new car, look for one that will go the extra mile.
 A car with durable features and auto parts, such as updated technology and a long-lasting engine, can save you future financial headaches.

 We took a look at J.D.
 Power’s Vehicle Dependability Study (VDS), which reports the frequency of problems after three years of ownership.
-According to the VDS, the most commonly reported problems had to do with a car’s exterior followed by issues related to the engine and transmission, including transmission hesitation and rough shifting.
-Unreliable technology was the third most reported category specifically due to faulty Bluetooth connectivity and built-in voice recognition systems.
+According to the VDS, the most commonly reported problems had to do with unreliable technology, specifically due to faulty Bluetooth connectivity and built-in voice recognition systems.

 While these problems aren’t always preventable, having a durable car can surely help.
 Gathered below are some of the most reliable cars by type, make and model.
 These results can guide you towards vehicles that have encountered – and are predicted to encounter – fewer problems over time*.

 |Midsize Car||Toyota Camry|

 |Large Car||Toyota Avalon|

 *Ratings above are based solely on dependability and do not encompass other factors that should be taken into consideration when purchasing a car.

 Durability is a key factor in considering a new car.
 To make the most of the shopping experience, first get pre-approved for an auto loan through the new Nationwide car loan service.

 Auto loans offered by Nationwide Bank, Member FDIC, a federal savings bank and affiliate of Nationwide.
 Lines of credit, loans and credit cards are not insured by the FDIC.